MalikUsmanAli-dev/MediScan/README.md

 ## Overview

-MediScan automates the error-prone process of manually reading handwritten or printed medical prescriptions.
+MedScan automates the error-prone process of manually reading handwritten or printed medical prescriptions.
 It combines classical **Digital Image Processing** with a choice of local OCR, cloud vision AI, or both (Hybrid), plus a from-scratch, confidence-fused **Privacy Engine** that keeps patient